pardot/api-docs/docs/kb/api-version-3/export.md

 __NOTE:__ The range between created_after and created_before or updated_after and updated_before cannot exceed 1 year.
 When created_before is not specified, the current date is used to gauge the interval.

-### filter_by_updated_at

-Retrieves all visitor activity records with an `updated_at` value that is equal or greater than the `updated_after` argument and less than or equal to the `updated_before` argument.

-#### Arguments

-* **updated_after**: Selects visitor activities that were updated after the specified time.
-The value can be `today`, `yesterday`, `last_7_days`, `this_month`, `last_month`, or a custom time specified in [GNU Date Input Syntax](http://www.gnu.org/software/tar/manual/html_node/Date-input-formats.html) format.
-* **updated_before**: (Optional) Selects visitor activities that were updated before the specified time.
-This value must be after the value in `updated_after`.
-If this argument is not specified, then no upper boundary is used in the query, and all data after the `updated_after` is returned.
-The value can be `today`, `yesterday`, `last_7_days`, `this_month`, `last_month`, or a custom time specified in [GNU Date Input Syntax](http://www.gnu.org/software/tar/manual/html_node/Date-input-formats.html) format.
-* **type**: (Optional) Selects visitor activities of the specified types.
-If this argument is not specified, then all of the visitor activities belonging to any type is returned.
-See a list of available [Visitor Activity Types](../object-field-references.md#visitor-activity-types) in [Visitor Activity](../object-field-references.md#visitor-activity) in [Object Field References](../object-field-references.md).
-* **prospectOnly**: (Optional) Selects only those visitor activities associated with a prospect.
-When this field is set to `false`, all visitor activities with and without a prospect are returned.
-The values can be `true` or `false`.

-__NOTE:__ The range between updated_after and updated_before cannot exceed 1 year.
-When updated_before is not specified, the current date is used to gauge the interval.

 ## Prospect

 ### Fields

 Select the prospect fields that need to be exported.
 [Following](../../object-field-references/#prospect) are the fields that are available for prospect.
 The value for `fields` must be an array of strings of the available fields.

 ### filter_by_updated_at